momiji/js-admission-controller/README.md

 On push to github, `edge` si automatically rebuild and pushed to `ghcr.io` and `docker.io`.

 To create a new release:
-- run github action GitHub Relaese
+- run github action GitHub Release manually, or `gh workflow run "GitHub Release"`
 - update dockerhub description if necessary